Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/convert_to_geometry.rst

 so it may be necessary to simplify or subdivide parts of the created geometry for standard use.

-Sketches can currently be converted into curves, as proposed by the *Convert Grease Pencil* menu popped-up by the *Convert* button in the grease pencil properties.
+Sketches can currently be converted into curves, as proposed by the *Convert Grease Pencil* menu popped-up by the *Convert* button in the Grease pencil properties.

 Options